codacy/codacy-coverage-reporter/docs/index.md

 ## 3. Validating that the coverage setup is complete {: id="validating-coverage"}

 Codacy displays the code coverage in each branch, as well as the evolution of code coverage between commits and the code coverage variation introduced by pull requests.
-Because of this, to ensure that all code coverage metrics are available on Codacy, you must have successfully uploaded coverage data for:
+Because of this, to ensure that all code coverage metrics are available on Codacy, you must have successfully uploaded coverage data and analyzed:

 -   The last two commits in each branch
 -   The common ancestor commits between pull request branches and their target branches